mrU1onMaSr/PythonProjects/README.md

 Note my projects with Tk at the end require tkinter to be installed

--you can install it by "pip install tkinter"
+-you can install it by "pip install tk"